 For me, "Attack of the Cybermen" remains the highlight of the Sixth Doctor era, an era so hobbled by its introductory story that it never recovers.
 And perhaps one of the reasons that "Attack" has never enjoyed the popularity that it deserves is that once "Twin Dilemma" has set up such a mean-spirited premise, the breezier tone of "Attack" can't easily and instantly undo it.
 After such a dour kick-off to the Sixth Doctor era, "Attack of the Cybermen" -- with the Doctor and Peri as the most delightfully bickering screwball couple the series has seen since the Fourth Doctor and Romana I; with the mock-martial "Lytton's Theme" punctuating seemingly every third or fourth scene; even with Stratton and Bates and their hillside game of whack-a-monster -- seems a little too lightweight to command respect.
 It's not until the next adventure, "Vengeance," which continues -- in tone and characterization -- down the dark path begun in "Twin" (and adds the sting of satire) that many fans begin to take the era "seriously."
 But that darker path proves, in the end, sour and unsustainable, perpetuating a toxic relationship between the lead characters that sullies the series.
 The bad taste left by "Twin Dilemma" all but assures that much of the Sixth Doctor era will remain resolutely earthbound.
 Had "Attack" been the template for the stories to come, who knows how the era might have soared.

-Next up, the Fourth Doctor's "The Leisure Hive," coming in the spring of 2018.
-In the meantime, want more Doctor Who?
+Next up, the Fourth Doctor's "The Leisure Hive."
+Want even more Doctor Who?
 I rank and review all 158 Classic Who serials here; take an affectionate look at the William Hartnell era; do an overview of the Jon Pertwee era (including a 10-best list); and take an expansive look at the Peter Davison years.
 And of course, if you haven't yet read my appreciations of "Terminus", "The Ark," "Delta and the Bannermen," "Death to the Daleks" and "The Wheel in Space," check 'em out!